 It can also positively impact the environment by lowering the pollution levels that are often a direct result of other less eco-friendly energy sources.

-The main question, of course, is how does geothermal energy impact the environment; in short, it offers a safer alternative that protects our finite resources while also keeping the world in motion.
+The main question is how geothermal energy impacts the environment; it offers a safer alternative that protects our finite resources while keeping the world in motion.

-Geothermal power plants, for example, have extremely low emission levels, which means the amount of carbon and sulfur dioxide released into the atmosphere is will much lower than traditional methods.
+Geothermal power plants, for example, have extremely low emission levels, which means the amount of carbon and sulfur dioxide released into the atmosphere is much lower than that released by traditional methods.
 Global warming is a serious problem that only increases as the population grows.

-In fact, much of the scrubbed sulfides are channeled back into the earth along with spent water, which allows for an infinitely renewable power source.
+Much of the scrubbed sulfides and spent water are channeled back into the earth, allowing for an infinitely renewable power source.

 See Related: What’s the Real Impact of Climate Migration?